Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: A priori estimator for the demand of seismic records

 \begin{landscape}

 \end{landscape}

-As was explained in equation \eqref{eq:parseval}, the power-spectral approach is a generalization of classical seismic intensity measures, performing a filtering of the power in certain frequencies that just brings scatter in correlations.
-It will be shown that these spurious powers in the case of dams and tailings are those at low and medium-low frequencies (less than $5Hz$).
-Figure \ref{fig:correlations} shows the comparisons AI in Fig. \ref{fig:correlations} (a) and (b), showing that Parseval's theorem is accomplished.
-Fig. \ref{fig:correlations} (c) to (f) shows CAV and CAV5 with cumulative spectral power within different ranges of frequencies.
-When the band frequency is narrow, i.e. up to 2.0 Hz, a considerable scatter is between the intensity measures in all cases but, as the frequency band becomes wider, the accumulated spectral power tends to represents AI, CAV and CAV5 obtaining a perfect fitting in all cases between intensity measures.
-It is worth to note that, for some records like 21 or 24, the filtering produced by the intensity measure's definition for CAV and CAV5, does not represents a straight energetic generalization.
+Equation \eqref{eq:parseval} is a generalization of classical seismic intensity measures, filtering the power of frequencies that just brings scatter to correlations.
+It will be shown that \NL{this} spurious power in the case of the tailings dam shown as example \NL{is that at} medium-high to high frequencies (above 5 $Hz$).
+Figure \ref{fig:correlations} shows the comparisons AI in Fig. \ref{fig:correlations} (a) and (b), \NL{proving} that Parseval's theorem is accomplished.
+Fig. \ref{fig:correlations} (c) to (f) \NL{show} CAV and CAV5 with cumulative spectral power within different ranges of frequencies.
+When the band frequency is narrow, i.e. up to 2 $Hz$, a considerable scatter is found \NL{among} the intensity measures in all cases but, as the frequency band becomes wider, the accumulated spectral power tends to represent AI, CAV and CAV5 obtaining a perfect fitting in all cases.
+It is worth noting that for some records like 21 or 24, the filtering produced by CAV and CAV5 does not represent a straightforward energy generalization.